 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice?).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Our plan covers most adult Part D vaccines at no cost for members 19 years and older.
 There is no coinsurance, copayment, or deductible for pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.
 Some Part B drugs require prior authorization to be covered.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital For Medicare-covered admissions, per admission: \$250 copay per day, for days 1 to 7 and \$0 copay per day, for days 8 to 90 for each hospital stay. \$0 copay per day, for days 91 to 100 for additional days.
+Inpatient hospital care starts the day you are formally admitted to the hospital For Medicare-covered admissions, per admission: \$225 copay per day, for days 1 to 6 and \$0 copay per day, for days 7 to 90 for each hospital stay.
 Lifetime Reserve Days \$0 copay per day.
+Lifetime Reserve Days are additional days that the plan will pay for when members are in a